-First multi-storey school in Sydney constructed with engineered timber
+Sydney’s first multi-storey school development constructed with engineered timber

 Client: Sydney Catholic Education